than-dev/increase-node-performance/README.md

 <br>

 ### Conclusion
-To use this feature we need to be wary before it, you can fill free to do your tests and benchmarks using the file _cluster.js as base.
+To use this feature we need to be wary before, you can fill free to do your tests and benchmarks using the file _cluster.js as base.
 Prefer to use it when you need big processing in the request.

 <br>
 <hr>